Sajan-12325/Correlation-and-Visualization/README.md

 1. Data Loading and Exploration
 The dataset is loaded using pandas.read_csv().
-The first few rows are displayed using df.head().

 Data types of all columns are checked using df.dtypes.

 2. Data Preprocessing